The Best Things to Do in Coos Bay, Oregon (Updated 2025)

 This art-deco building is packed full of art that reflects the Coos Bay area, Oregon Coast, and even greater Pacific Northwest region.
 There are a few permanent displays, but many of the areas include rotating exhibits.
 You’ll have to come back multiple times to see fresh new displays!

-Located at 235 Anderson Avenue, The Coos Art Museum is open Tuesday – Friday between 11am-5pm, and Saturday and Sunday from 1-5pm.
-It’s closed Mondays & holidays.
+New Visiting Hours for 2025: Located at 235 Anderson Avenue, The Coos Art Museum is open Wednesday – Sunday between 11am-5pm.
+It’s closed Mondays, Tuesdays, & major holidays.

 7. Mingus Park